 This Creamy Cashew Roasted Red Pepper Sauce is good with so many things, it’s hard to even list them all out.
 But our 2 favorites are paired with any cut of meat pan-fried or grilled and tossed with gluten free pasta!

 I’ve finally developed a dairy free alternative to my most popular recipe with this Creamy Cashew Roasted Red Pepper Sauce.
-I get so many questions about how to omit or swap out the goat cheese in my Creamy Roasted Red Pepper Zucchini Noodles, I knew it was time for a whole separate recipe!
+I get so many questions about how to omit or swap out the goat cheese in my Creamy Roasted Red Pepper Zucchini Noodles.
+So I knew it was time for a whole separate dairy free recipe!

 Time saving tip: use jarred roasted red bell peppers to cut the time in half.

 Once they’re done steaming, the skin peels away fairly easily.
-I don’t worry about any bits of skin that don’t come off right away because the blender will take care of a small amount of skin.
+I don’t worry about any bits of skin that don’t come off right away.
+The blender will take care of a small amount of skin.
 Finally you cut out the stems, remove the seeds, and cut the peppers into quarters.